LeenaJannatipour/cse15l-lab-reports/lab-report-3.md

 4. grep -v
   - this command will list all lines without the given string
   - it is the inverse of grep
+  - this is helpful to find all lines without a certain string present
   - this command will leave spaces where the pattern is a match in the file you are using grep in (as seen below)
+  - the below code block will output all lines without "a" present in the Survey.txt file
+  - the second code block will output all lines without "a" or "A" in the Terrorist_Attack.txt file
 ```
   [cs15lsp23kd@ieng6-201]:stringsearch-data:154$ grep -v "a" technical/government/Media/Survey.txt